 Work permits for performers

-Among the various types of performers are singers, musicians, dancers, circus artists, actors, directors and filmmakers.
-Accompanying technicians and the like are also included in this category.
-Performers who are citizens of a non-EU country need a work permit.
+Performers include singers, musicians, dancers, circus performers, actors, directors and filmmakers.
+This category includes people who are accompanying the performers as a technician or similar role.
+Performers who are citizens of a country outside the EU need a work permit.

 You do not need a work permit if you

 - have a temporary engagement for a radio or television broadcast by Sveriges Radio AB, Sveriges Television AB, Sveriges Utbildningsradio AB or Nordisk Television AB.

 - are going to work temporarily in Sweden for a maximum of fourteen days over a period of 12 months.
 This applies for you as a performer, your technicians and other tour staff.
 The prerequisite is that there is an invitation from an established organiser.